FrogDNA/Rack-Modules/README.md

 A VCV Rack module that revolve around James Conway's "Game of Life".

-Manual will be updated soon...
+Manual to be found in the manual/ folder